 If you are setting up a new replication environment using the data from a different existing database server to create a new source, run the dump file generated from that server on the new source.
 The database updates are automatically propagated to the replicas:

 When setting up replication with existing data, transfer the snapshot from the source to the replica before starting replication.
 The process for importing data to the replica depends on how you created the snapshot of data on the source.

 Follow this procedure to set up replication with existing data:

 Import the data to the replica using one of the following methods:

 If you created a snapshot using the raw data files, extract the data files into your replica's data directory.
 For example:

 You may need to set permissions and ownership on the files so that the replica server can access and modify them.
-Then start the replica, using the
+Then start the replica server, ensuring that replication does not start by using the

 Configure the replica with the replication coordinates from the source.
 This tells the replica the binary log file and position within the file where replication needs to start.
 Also, configure the replica with the login credentials and host name of the source.
 For more information on the